draconware-dev/SpanExtensions.Net/.github/README.md

 ## Contributing

-Thank you for your interest in contributing to this project!
+Thank you for your interest in contributing to this project - Please see [Contributing](.github/CONTRIBUTING.md)!
 ## License

 Copyright (c) draconware-dev.
 All rights reserved.